 Drip vs Pour Over

-Sometimes the terms drip and pour over are used interchangeably.
-But in specialty coffee, pour-over brewing refers to the manual process.
+In specialty coffee, pour-over brewing refers to the manual process.
 A dripper is a device that holds your filter, and you slowly pour hot water over the grounds.
 The advantage of manual drippers is that you have complete control over the timing, temperature, and pour rate.
 With skill, you can produce a more even extraction.

 Drip coffee from an automatic machine is all about convenience.
 It heats water and sprays it over the coffee grounds.
-Your two jobs are filling the water and adding the coffee.
+Your only two jobs are filling the water and adding the coffee.

 Is Drip Coffee Better than Pour Over?